 It's beyond easy for all of our volunteers living in the Dominican.
 You'll be just a short taxi ride away from Puerto Plata from where you'll be living.
 Plan on paying around 250 pesos to get into Puerto Plata.

-For our volunteers visiting from Haiti
+If you're visiting from Haiti

-ILP Groups in the past love spending their vacation time in the Dominican Republic — usually they bus from St. Marc to Santo Domingo (use Capital Coach!) then spend a few days in Santo Domingo.
+Usually it's best if you bus from St. Marc to Santo Domingo (use Capital Coach!) then spend a few days in Santo Domingo.
 After that, it’s easy to head to the Caribe Tour Station and book a ticket to Puerto Plata.
 It’s $8 and should take about 4.5 hours: the DR isn’t that big, so crossing the country really doesn’t take too long.
 The bus does take stops along the way, so it could be more like a 5 hour ride.

 Interested in finding out how you can live in the Caribbean?